 Taxi drivers tend to drive long hours and long distances, often at night, and often in inner-city areas.
 As a result insurance companies could consider this a high-risk kind of driving, and premiums may be adjusted accordingly.
 The higher cost of UK taxi insurance versus standard car insurance, combined with the importance of having good coverage, could mean it is essential for drivers to take the time to compare taxi insurance thoroughly and find a policy that works for them.

 Private Hire Taxi Insurance Versus Public Taxi Insurance

 Public taxis are those which could be hailed on the street and don’t necessarily need to be booked in advance.
 These taxis are much more likely to spend significant amounts of time on busy streets in inner-city areas.
 As a result they may be considered higher risk, and premiums could be higher.

-Taxis that are used exclusively for customers who book their journeys in advance are classed as private taxis.
-Taxi insurance companies could consider these cars lower risk than public taxis, which may mean they have lower premiums.
+Private Hire Taxis that are used exclusively for customers who book their journeys in advance are classed as private taxis.
+Taxi insurance companies could consider these cars lower risk than public taxis, which may mean they have lower premiums for cheap private hire insurance.
 When getting quotes, taxi drivers must be careful to disclose which kind of taxi they drive, as it could significantly affect the premium quotes they receive.

 Levels of Coverage